 - The lens or lens hood may block the light of the flash and a shadow may appear on the image.
 Remove the lens hood. - Shoot the subject at a distance of 1 m (3.3 feet) or greater.

-Do not hold the camera by grabbing the flash emitter.
+- Do not hold the camera by grabbing the flash emitter. - Do not use the camera while the flash is not fully pulled up.